Anthony Ashley-Cooper, 9th Earl of Shaftesbury: Family life

 Lord Ashley was heir apparent to the earldom, scheduled to inherit upon the death of his father.
 However, at age 46, Ashley died unexpectedly of heart disease before succession.
 At that time, his son, Anthony Ashley-Cooper, became heir apparent, inheriting the earldom in 1961 upon the death of his grandfather.

 Philanthropy and community service

 Bryanston School

-In 1928, the 9th Earl provided a financial grant to establish a co-educational independent boarding school in Blandford, north Dorset, England, near the village of Bryanston.
-The 9th Earl served the school as the first Chairman of the Governors.
+In 1928, Lord Shaftesbury provided a financial grant to help establish Bryanston School a co-educational independent boarding school in Blandford, Dorset, England, near the village of Bryanston.

-Bryanston School was founded by a young schoolmaster from Australia named J.G.
-Jeffreys.
-He used his confidence and enthusiasm to gain financial support for the school during a period of severe economic instability.
-With financial backing from the earl, he paid £35,000 for the Bryanston House and its 450 acre of immediate grounds.
+It was founded by J. G. Jeffreys who, with financial backing from the earl, paid £35,000 for Bryanston House and its 450 acre of immediate grounds.
+The Earl served as the school's first Chairman of the Governors.

-The school occupies a palatial country house designed and built in 1889–1894 by Richard Norman Shaw and modelled on the chateau at Menars in the Loire valley.
-Shaw designed the house for Viscount Portman to replace an earlier one.
-The building and estate was the biggest in Dorset and the last of the grand stately homes to be built in England.
-The home had been occupied by the Portman family for 30 years at the time of its sale, however, death duties made it impossible for the 4th Lord Portman to hold on to his family estate.

-There were just seven teachers and 23 boys of various ages in the first term.
-Jeffreys was a natural innovator but one who respected good traditions, reflected in his choice of the school motto, Et Nova Et Vetera.
-His was the first English school to adopt the Dalton Plan, its combination of the new and the old being of particular appeal.
-The system was flexible enough to offer a combination of lessons in the classroom and time for assignment work in subject rooms, which gave the students freedom to decide which pieces of academic work to focus their attention on.
-Students were required to keep a daily record on a chart showing their use of working and leisure time, meeting with their tutors on a weekly basis to ensure effective monitoring of their progress.

-Bryanston is a member of the Headmasters' and Headmistresses' Conference and the Eton Group.
-It has a reputation as a liberal and artistic school.
-The principles of the Dalton Plan are still in place today and remain central to the school's success.

 Belfast Castle

 The 9th Earl of Shaftesbury presented Belfast Castle to the City of Belfast in 1934.
 In 1978, Belfast City Council began a major refurbishment over a period of ten years at a cost of over two million pounds.
 The architect was the Hewitt and Haslam Partnership.
 The building officially re-opened to the public on 11 November 1988.